 Making money from YouTube videos is a dream for many content creators.

-To join, you need 1,000 subscribers and 4,000 watch hours in the last year.
+But first, you’ve got to hit 1,000 subscribers and rack up 4,000 watch hours in the past year.

 alt=’A computer screen displaying the YouTube Partner Program sign-up page with a cursor clicking on the “Join Now” button’>